-SHW108.3.1 allow two existing special events per year per state may apply to be double judged.
-Special events must be in good standing, held at the same location and same dates for three consecutive years.
-Additional shows or points cannot be added to existing events and must have affiliate approval.
+SHW108.3.3 allow two existing special events per year per state may apply to be double judged and must have affiliate approval.
+Special events must be in good standing, for three consecutive years.
+Additional shows or points cannot be added to existing events.